la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 6.9e^23 every 10 years and the Sagittarius earns the same amount of mass.

-test 1: This graph exemplifies or shows that at the beginning both masses being incredibly gigantic are attracted and the sun being more massive the black hole tends to move faster than the sun, both pass close to each other and then move away but without losing their attraction.
+test 1: This graph exemplifies or shows that at the beginning both masses being incredibly gigantic are attracted and the supermassive star being more massive the black hole tends to move faster than the supermassive star, both pass close to each other and then move away but without losing their attraction.
 >Variables:
 >>- VCw := 33.813e^30
 >>- Sw := 7.359e^30